 If you need to put your dog on a specialist diet, then you should strongly consider a dog food formula that uses Tapioca as its primary carbohydrate source.

-If, however, your dog does not have an adverse reaction to more traditional carbohydrate providing ingredients, like Peas, Chickpeas, or Sweet Potatoes, then it’s probably more worthwhile spending the additional time and money selecting a dog food that contains a high proportion of high-quality meat and fish ingredients.
+If, however, your dog does not have an adverse reaction to more traditional carbohydrate-providing ingredients, like Peas, Chickpeas, or Sweet Potatoes, then it’s probably more worthwhile spending the additional time and money selecting a dog food that contains a high proportion of high-quality meat and fish ingredients.

 These meat and fish ingredients are the most critical aspect of your dog’s diet and provide the easily digested and biologically appropriate protein and fat that your dog so desperately needs for growth, repair, and maintenance.

 Sadly, Tapioca brings no additional benefits regarding vitamins and minerals over alternative starches or vegetable ingredients, and the high GI levels in tapioca mean there is a higher risk of insulin issues such as diabetes.
-That could be reason enough to focus elsewhere on your search for the perfectly-balanced diet.
+That could be reason enough to focus elsewhere on your search for a perfectly-balanced diet.

 Which Dog Foods Contain Tapioca?

 The list of dog food brands making use of Tapioca has been growing steadily over the last decade, and we believe it will continue to grow in the future.

 Some well-known examples of brands utilizing Tapioca in their recipes include American Journey, Blue Buffalo, Earthborn Holistic, Go!, Instinct, Merrick, Natural Balance, Rachael Ray Nutrish, Solid Gold, and Wellness.